 • Earthing and bonding systems

-Together, these components ensure electricity flows safely around the property while protecting occupants from electric shock, overloads and fire risks.
+Together, these components ensure electricity flows safely around the property while protecting occupants against electric shock, overloaded circuits and fire risks.

 Main Components of a Modern Home Electrical System